EXPLAINER: What do we know about booster shots for COVID-19?

 WHEN WOULD THEY BE GIVEN?

 It depends on when you got your initial shots.
-The plan announced Wednesday is for people to get a booster eight months after getting their second shot of the Pfizer or Moderna vaccine.
+One possibility is that health officials will recommend people get a booster roughly eight months after getting their second shot of the Pfizer or Moderna vaccine.

 Officials are continuing to collect information about the one-shot Johnson & Johnson vaccine, which was authorized for use in the U.S. in late February, to determine when to recommend boosters.